radek-sprta/ansible-role-docker/README.md

 - `docker_install_compose`: Install docker-compose.
 Defaults to false.
 - `docker_install_python_library`: Install docker python library.
 Defaults to false.
 - `docker_package`: Name of the Docker package to install.
 Defaults to the appropriate system package.
+- `docker_pip_package`: Name of the pip package to install.
+Defaults to the appropriate system package.

 ### Service options
 - `docker_service_enabled`: Whether Docker should be enabled after restarted.
 Defaults to `true`.